Disposal & Parking Permits

 Resident Disposal/Recycling Permit

 A disposal permit is required for each residential vehicle that uses the Municipal Disposal Area.
 The digital permit is issued by the Parking Services Agency and is managed by license plate recognition with no physical sticker to place on a vehicle.
-It is a dual permit for both this facility and to park for commuting purposes.
+It is a dual permit for both this facility and to park for commuting purposes; it is the "Resident Permit" in the online system.

 The Municipal Disposal Area is restricted to trash and other solid wastes from Summit only.
 Use of the area is free to all residents of the city; all other users must pay a per ton fee to dispose of trash, leaves and branches, and other materials.